 A variety of health professionals visit during the two year course to explain their roles.
 These include a midwife, a health visitor and a playgroup worker.
 The course involves practical activities such as observing young children brought into class, making resources suitable for toddlers investigating how the choice of toys and resources can benefit the different areas of a child’s development.

-In addition, students take turns caring of our twins Daisy and Dave.
+In addition, students take turns caring of our twins, Daisy and Dave.
 These dolls have the appearance of real babies and give students a realistic experience of the demands of feeding, nursing, changing and nurturing a baby over long periods and through the night.

-Key Stage 4: GCSE OCR Child Development
+Key Stage 4: BTEC Level 2 Tech Award Child Development

 The course consists of five lessons a week and covers the following topics: